Skip to contents

 When passing a lm object to lmitt(), the treatment variable in the formula passed to lm() needs to be identifiable.
 Rather than placing the treatment variable directly in the formula, use one of these functions, to allow lmitt() to identify the treatment variable.

-To keep the formula in the lm() call concise, instead of passing design and data arguments to these functions, one can pass a WeightedDesign object to the weights argument of the lm() call or a SandwichLayer object to the offset argument.
+To keep the formula in the lm() call concise, instead of passing specification and data arguments to these functions, one can pass a WeightedStudySpecification object to the weights argument of the lm() call or a SandwichLayer object to the offset argument.

-Alternatively, you can pass the design and data arguments.
+Alternatively, you can pass the specification and data arguments.

 Examples